el2718/slipq/README.md

 ## History
 * Feb 26, 2026 Jun Chen, version 1.0
 * Jul 28, 2026 Jun Chen, support the input format as `slipq, Bvec0, Bvec1, ...`
+* Sep 20, 2026 Jun Chen, accommodate the change in fastqsl.py returning **qsl** as an object instead of a dictionary